Now in its fifth year, EyeWorld expands its clinical trend database to include Asian physicians

 The survey captured significant data on categorical product preferences by manufacturer, procedure volume, geographic location (down to the zip code for U.S. doctors), age, practice setting, and other key parameters.

-Global Trends in Ophthalmology (GTO) has developed a set of data analysis reports on compelling cross analytics, and category-specific follow-up surveys, which are now available for industry to access.
+GTO has developed a set of data analysis reports on compelling cross analytics and category-specific follow-up surveys, which are now available for industry to access.

 These reports include the following: